CarolineNyamburaW/PITCH_GURUS/README.md

-# NEWS_TRIVIA
+# PITCH GURUS
 -  This project was generated with [python](https://www.python.org/)
 #### By **Caroline W. Nyambura**
 ## Description
-- An application that will help users list and preview news articles from various sources.
+An application that allows users to use that one minute wisely.
+The users will submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

 ## Further help

 To get more help on python please visit https://www.python.org/.